spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **SSL certificates**

-Put in a support ticket to obtain SSL certificates for the desired DNS name.
-You should be provided with a private key and a public certificate. _Make sure to put this request in early as it may take a while for ITSD to generate and provide them._
+Put in a support ticket requesting SSL certificates for the desired DNS name.
+They will place the private key and a public certificate in AWS Certificate Manager (ACM).

-Note: if a DNS entry associated with the certificate is not made within a week, the certificate will be revoked.

 **Gather platform requirements**